Codeception/Codeception/docs/10-WebServices.md

 $ php codecept.phar generate:cept api CreateUser
 ```

 It will be called `CreateUserCept.php`.
-We can use it to test creation of user via REST API.
+We can use it to test creation of a user via the REST API.

 ```php
 <?php